IdentityServer/IdentityServer4/docs/topics/signin_external_providers.rst

 e.g. the claims that got sent by the external provider.
 This is necessary, since there are typically a couple of redirects involved until you are done with the external authentication process.

-If you don't take over control of your cookie configuration by setting your own authentication scheme on the IdentityServer options (see :ref:`quickstart <refSignIn>`), we automatically register a cookie middleware called ``idsrv.external``.
+If you don't take over control of your cookie configuration by setting your own authentication scheme on the IdentityServer options (see :ref:`here <refSignIn>`), we automatically register a cookie middleware called ``idsrv.external``.

 You can also register your own like this::